 Google Maps isn’t going anywhere.
 And lucky for local marketers, neither is Google Maps marketing.

-In this post, we’re digging into what Google Maps marketing is, why it’s so important, and how local business can take full advantage of it.
+In this post, we’re digging into what Google Maps marketing is, why it’s so important, and how local businesses can take full advantage of it.

 What is Google Maps Marketing?